 Telehealth use, which surged during the COVID-19 pandemic, has provided a way for physicians to provide care while keeping patients safe in their homes.
 These services also protected health care staff and safeguarded resources such as personal protective equipment (PPE).

-To explore health care providers’ experiences with telehealth, the COVID-19 Healthcare Coalition recently conducted a survey of 1,594 clinicians across the country.
-The findings of the Telehealth Impact Study highlight the wide expansion of telehealth services in many specialty areas, high levels of satisfaction with the services and a look at barriers that could affect the continued use and improvement of these services.
+In 2020, the COVID-19 Healthcare Coalition conducted a survey highlighting the wide expansion of telehealth services in many specialty areas, high levels of satisfaction with the services, and a look at barriers that could affect the continued use and improvement of these services.

 The survey responses show that telehealth is positively influencing four important telehealth goals:

-- Sixty-eight percent (agree and strongly agree) of respondents are motivated to increase telehealth use in their practices.
+- 56% of respondents are motivated (agree and strongly agree) to increase telehealth use in their practices.

-A majority of respondents indicated that telehealth has improved the satisfaction of their work (55%).
+- A majority of respondents indicated that telehealth has improved the satisfaction of their work by 54.2%.

 Digital health encompasses a broad scope of tools that can improve health care, enable lifestyle change and create operational efficiencies.
 This includes digital solutions involving telemedicine and telehealth, mHealth, wearables, remote monitoring, apps and others.
 Read more about the 2016 and 2019 digital health care study findings of physicians' motivations and requirements for the adoption of digital clinical tools.